Anyone telling you that we have to wait for the Fintech era to begin in Nigeria is wasting time. It is already here with us.

 The company has more than 5 million customers and recorded 9.5 million transactions in 2016.

 When you note that each of these transactions bring revenue, you can deduce that this company may be more profitable than some 3rd tier banks in Nigeria.
-If we assume that Paga earns 3% on the transactions, then the company took home N4.68 billion in profit before taxes, etc in 2016.
+If we assume that Paga earns 3% on the transactions, then the company took home N4.68 billion in income and profit could be excess of N2 billion after taxes, etc in 2016.

 What does this tell us?